graphql/graphiql/README.md

 _This is currently in technical preview.
 We welcome your feedback and suggestions._

-GraphQL Language Service provides an interface for building GraphQL language service for IDEs.
+GraphQL Language Service provides an interface for building GraphQL language services for IDEs.

-A subset of supported features of GraphQL language service and GraphQL language server implementation are both specification-compliant to [Microsoft's Language Server Protocol](https://github.com/Microsoft/language-server-protocol), and will be developed to fully support the specification in the future.
+Partial support for [Microsoft's Language Server Protocol](https://github.com/Microsoft/language-server-protocol) is in place, with more to come in the future.

 Currently supported features include:
 - Diagnostics (GraphQL syntax linting/validations) (**spec-compliant**)